butames/markdown-cv/index.md

 `2018 - Present`
 __Scale It Up Program (ATN 153: EPIS Study)__

 The EPIS study seeks to integrate evidence-based practices into practice, to enhance HIV-related self-management in youth populations.
-A part of the larger Scale It Up Program, my work centered on data
+A part of the larger Scale It Up Program, my work centered on **data managment** and **analysis**.
+ - Co-lead of the implementation science committee.
+ - Study survey data data (qualitative and quantitative) management.

+__Scale It Up Program (ATN 169: EHR-COC Study)__

 ## Other Work Experience